-Grandparent Rights in Ohio.
 One of the most common questions our office receives involves Grandparent Rights when a grandparent is concerned about their grandchild’s well being.
 Grandparents do have legal rights in Ohio.
 Grandparents rights’ include both, custody or grandparent visitation.
-That is why it is absolutely critical to consult with an attorney who has extensive experience in actually successfully representing individuals in Grandparent Rights cases, who actually have received Grandparent Rights’, whether it is Custody of their grandchildren, or regular visitation.
-Choosing the right attorney who is willing to fight for the Grandparent’s Rights, while providing counsel and advise in an understandable, practical and effective manner, is often times the difference between success and failure.
+That is why it is absolutely critical to consult with an attorney who has extensive experience in actually successfully representing individuals in Grandparent Rights cases, who actually have received Grandparent Rights, whether it is Custody of their grandchildren, or regular visitation.

 Grandparent Rights In Ohio – How to File for Custody

-On the issue of Grandparent Rights involving Custody of the child, a Grandparent may file a Complaint or Motion for Custody, however, generally, the Court will not give the Grandparent Custody unless it can be proven that both parents are unfit also referred to as “unsuitable”.
-If the Grandparent is able to prove to the Court that both parents are unfit or unsuitable, then the second element the Grandparent needs to demonstrate is that it is also in the “best interests” of the minor child that they be placed in the custody of the grandparent.
+On the issues of Grandparent Rights involving custody of a child, a Grandparent may file a Complaint or Motion for Custody, however, generally, the Court will not give the Grandparent Custody unless it can be proven that both parents are unfit , also referred to as “unsuitable”.
+If the Grandparent is able to prove to the Court that both parents are unfit or unsuitable, then the second element the Grandparent needs to demonstrate is that it is in the “best interests” of the minor child that they be placed in the custody of the grandparent.

-While these types of cases can be difficult and costly, both emotionally and financially, Ohio law does allow Grandparents rights to both custody and visitation, however, it is extremely important for any Grandparent, who is seeking Custody of their grandchildren, to obtain experienced, aggressive and practical advise from an attorney.
+Ohio law does allow Grandparents rights to both custody and visitation, however, it is often very difficult, meaning it is extremely important for any Grandparent seeking this resolution to obtain experienced, aggressive and practical advise from an attorney.
 As situations which give rise to Grandparent Custody cases sometimes involve Children’s Services, professional legal assistance is extremely useful when dealing with caseworker’s and supervisor’s from the local county Children’s Services.
-It is also important for any Grandparent seeking Custody to act quickly, as soon as a situation arises where they believe that they need to obtain Custody of their grandchildren.
+It is also important for any Grandparent seeking Custody to act as soon as a situation arises where they believe that they need to obtain Custody of their grandchildren.

 Grandparents Rights – Visitation